Ángela Meyer

-Ángela Meyer (born August 2, 1947) is a Puerto Rican actress, comedian, producer of television and theatrical works, and politician.
+Ángela del Carmen Maurano Debén (born August 2, 1947), better known as Ángela Meyer, is a Puerto Rican actress, comedian, producer of television and theatrical works, and politician.
 Meyer is the founder and/or co-founder of various entertainment production companies.
 Among the production companies which have been associated with Meyer are Meca Productions which produced theater and television productions and Meyer de Jesus Productions which produced soap operas.
 Currently, she serves as a member of the Municipal Legislature of San Juan, the capital of Puerto Rico.

 Early years

 Meyer was born as Ángela del Carmen Maurano Debén in Santurce, San Juan, Puerto Rico.
-Her mother, Margot Debén, was a Puerto Rican actress and comedian, and her father, Mario Maurano, was a musician and native of Argentina.
-Meyer was 18 months old when her parents divorced and with her mother went to Colombia to live with her mother's brother Luis Ricardo Debén, a magician known as "Richardine".
+Her mother, Margot Debén, was a Puerto Rican actress, comedian and magician (known as "La Princesa Nanglín") of Spanish descent, and her father, Mario Maurano, was a Brazilian-Argentine musician of Italian descent.
+Meyer was 18 months old when her parents divorced, and moved to Colombia with her mother to live with her uncle Ricardo Debén Jr., a magician known as "Richardine II".
 She was raised by her uncle and considered him her father.
 She made her debut on the stage before she was two years old in one of her uncle's presentations.
 Her mother remarried and returned to Puerto Rico leaving her daughter behind in her uncle's care.
 She continued to perform with her uncle in South America until 1968 when she returned to the island to live with her mother and stepfather.
 In Puerto Rico, she received her secondary education.

 Television debut

 In 1973, Meyer traveled throughout Europe and the Middle East performing with her uncle.
 In 1968 she returned to the island, where her comic talent was recognized by Puerto Rican comedian José Miguel Agrelot.
-He invited her to participate in his show Ja, ja, ji, ji, jo, jo con Agrelot and when Tommy Muniz started his production of 'telenovelas' she became one of its young leading ladies.
+He invited her to participate in his show Ja, ja, ji, ji, jo, jo con Agrelot and when Tommy Muñiz started his production of 'telenovelas' she became one of its young leading ladies.
 She adopted her first husband's surname, "Mayer", and changed to "Meyer" (he died in an airplane crash) which she was to use as her stagename.
 She also auditioned and was cast in minor roles in the soap operas Marcelo y Marcelino and Mujeres sin hombre (Women without men).
 Meyer's talent as an actress was soon recognized and she was cast in the lead roles of Tomiko, El Ultimo Adios (The Last Good-bye), Rebelde (Rebel) and Un Amante al rojo vivo (A red-hot lover).